 Some older adults have other comorbidities such as high blood pressure or chronic pain or need the aid of a wheelchair or walker.
 Some simply might feel that their values do not align with younger recovery members.

 Many state government websites have information and resources on recovery programs, as well as departments specifically dedicated to the needs of the aging population.
+Now is the time to seek help.
+Call us today.

 Specialized treatment programs targeted at specific groups have shown better outcomes.
 That said, not a huge amount of facilities offer help that is explicitly geared toward sexual minorities’ unique needs and challenges, since many clients in those populations have struggled with addiction as well as homophobia or transphobia, family turmoil or exclusion, violence, and social isolation.